Homebrew/homebrew-cask/CONTRIBUTING.md

 | `binary`           | relative path to a binary that should be linked into the `/usr/local/bin` folder on installation
 | `input_method`     | relative path to a input method that should be linked into the `~/Library/Input Methods` folder on installation
 | `screen_saver`     | relative path to a Screen Saver that should be linked into the `~/Library/Screen Savers` folder on installation
+| `container`        | relative path to an inner container that must be extracted and link to installation; this allows us to support dmg inside tar, zip inside dmg, etc. (see __Container Details__ for more information)
 | `nested_container` | relative path to an inner container that must be extracted before moving on with the installation; this allows us to support dmg inside tar, zip inside dmg, etc.
 | `caveats`          | a string or Ruby block providing the user with Cask-specific information at install time (see also [Caveats Details](doc/CASK_LANGUAGE_REFERENCE.md#caveats-details))